International Health Certificates

-Many countries, European Union included, have their own health certificates specific to their own country.
-However, If you are traveling to a country with no health certificate requirement, you will then need the International Health Certificate (USDA-APHIS 7001).
+Many countries, such as those in the European Union, have their own health certificates specific to their own country.
+However, If you are traveling to a country without a health certificate requirement, you will then need the International Health Certificate (USDA-APHIS 7001).
 Nippers Corner Pet Medical Center is here to help make this tedious process a little easier.

 We Can Help

-Our veterinarians will examine your pet and approve your international health certificate for travel.
-We will also discuss the risks of contracting a foreign disease and may recommend the appropriate vaccinations for your pet.
+Our veterinarians will simply examine your pet and approve your international health certificate for travel.
+We will also inform you of the risks of contracting a foreign disease and may recommend the appropriate vaccinations for your pet.

-To learn more about traveling with your pet and obtaining proper travel certificates call our office today at 615-645-2100.
+To learn more about traveling with your pet and obtaining proper travel certificates call us at Nippers Corner Pet Medical Center today in Nashville, Tennessee.